basememara/SwiftyPress-WP/swiftypress/readme.txt

 - Google App Indexing
 - Better REST API endpoints

+= Usage =
+Go to `SwiftyPress` in the WordPress menu to view the plugin's user interface.
+Enter the settings to manage your site's mobile preferences.

 == Installation ==
 1. Search or add the plugin through the \'Plugins\' menu in WordPress
 2. Activate the plugin